Contact

 -

-Journey Clinical accepts the following insurance plans for covered medical consultations:
+I provide Ketamine-Assisted Psychotherapy with Journey Clinical.
+They accept the following insurance plans for the medicine and for covered medical consultations:

 Anthem Blue Cross, California